 Director, Ray C. Anderson Center for Sustainable Business

 Beril Toktay holds the Brady Family Chair and is Faculty Director of the Ray C. Anderson Center for Sustainable Business, Professor of Operations Management and ADVANCE Professor.
 Her primary research areas are sustainable operations and supply chain management.
 Professor Toktay's research has been funded by several National Science Foundation grants and has received distinctions such as the 2010 Brady Family Award for Faculty Research Excellence.
 Her research articles have appeared in refereed journals such as Management Science, M&SOM, Operations Research, Production and Operations Management and Industrial Ecology.
 She was formerly Associate Professor of Operations Management at INSEAD.

-The following organizations support the Carbon Reduction Project.
+The following organizations support the Carbon Reduction Challenge.

 The listing of corporate logos on this site does not constitute an endorsement by Georgia Tech.

 Interested in supporting the Carbon Reduction Challenge?
 Contact us at email@example.com.